 6.11 Process for Developing Geomagnetically-Induced Current (GIC) System Models

-(1) To adequately simulate Geomagnetic Disturbance (GMD) events, it is necessary to establish and maintain GIC system models and conduct geomagnetic disturbance vulnerability assessments to determine whether the ERCOT System can withstand performance requirements of the benchmark geomagnetic disturbance event described in North American Electric Reliability Corporation (NERC) Reliability Standards.
+(1) To adequately simulate Geomagnetic Disturbance (GMD) events, it is necessary to establish and maintain GIC system models and conduct geomagnetic disturbance vulnerability assessments to determine whether the ERCOT System can withstand performance requirements of the benchmark and supplemental geomagnetic disturbance events described in North American Electric Reliability Corporation (NERC) Reliability Standards.
 These models, known as GIC base cases, shall contain appropriate system data, and shall represent projected system conditions that provide a starting point for the required year(s).

 (a) Transmission Service Providers (TSPs) and ERCOT shall develop the GIC base cases.
 These base cases are derived from the steady-state base cases developed by Steady-State Working Group (SSWG) for the near-term transmission planning horizon to ensure consistency between the system topology in the SSWG base cases and GIC system models.